Get our rare newsletters

 Given its small size, the country is not likely to rely on the outsourcing industry as its main source of export, yet opportunities for small and medium companies exist to take advantage of the few but available skills at relatively low cost.

-Based on quality of education, relatively low cost of crime and violence to business, utility patents per million population and total tax rate, the country stands out as an attractive outsourcing destination.
+Based on the quality of education, relatively low cost of crime and violence to business, utility patents per million population and total tax rate, the country stands out as an attractive outsourcing destination.

 With GDP per capita reaching only 6.2 thousand US dollars, Bulgaria is still a relatively poor country, yet it is above average based on the rate of enrolment in tertiary education and it has low government debt, indicating a sound macroeconomic environment.
 It has an efficient labour market and very good internet connectivity.
 It is on the 31st place in the ranking based on the utility patents per million of population.